Jerc007/TC_core/README.md

     │   └── TB                  # TB files for DPU
     │
     ├── TCU_FP32_pipe/
-    ├── HW_sources              # HDL files for the integration of DPUs as the TCU core └── TB                      # TB files for the verification of the TCU core
+    │   ├── HW_sources          # HDL files for the integration of DPUs as the TCU core │   └── TB                  # TB files for the verification of the TCU core ├──                         # Other shapes and number formats TCs

 # 🎲 Architectural Simulation Tools